REV. DR. HERBERT MILLER II

 At Metro, Dr. Miller served as the Executive Director of the Metropolitan Housing Development Corporation, which provided in-home care and services for the surrounding community.
 The goal was to revitalize, rehabilitate, and redevelop the community around the church by developing quality affordable housing in the area.

-Upon his departure, Metropolitan owned around 75 vacant lots around the church.
+Upon his departure, Metropolitan owned two homes and around 75 vacant lots around the church.
 He led the church in established a workout center with Nautilus machines, free weights, treadmill and elliptical machine.
 The church also repaired its spa facilities which contained two saunas and two whirlpools, purchased 12 new computers, established a new library and technology center to be used for tutoring, after-school programs, computer classes, and for persons who do not have access to computers in their homes.

-When Dr. Miller accepted the call to his hometown, Winston-Salem, North Carolina, he was on the precipice of announcing his candidacy for Mayor of the City of Flint.
+When Dr. Miller accepted the call to his hometown, Winston-Salem, North Carolina, he was on the precipice of announcing his candidacy to run for Mayor of the City of Flint.
 But God had other plans.

 Dr. Miller believes the Church is not the Church if it does not engage the community around it.
 Emmanuel continues to engage local non-profits, businesses, universities, schools and citizens.
 The church leads voter registration efforts, feeds the homeless, maintains a food and clothing bank, and continues to fight for justice and equality.
+Dr. Miller’s intent is for the Emmanuel to embody their church motto, The Church in the Heart of the Community, the Community in the Heart of the Church.

 Pastor Miller is a much sought after preacher and lecturer who takes seriously the calling God has placed on his life.